Trigve-Hagen/webegreat-dot-com/README.md

 Below you will find some information on how to perform common tasks and folder stucture of webegreat-dot-com.
 I haven't got much done yet so I haven't uploaded it to webegreat.com yet.
 It will use Twitter Bootstrap but you can change it to Material Ui, or Semantic UI or some other framework you like working with.
 I will work hard to keep each component in the tradition of a fully self contained component that is as loosly coupled to the rest of the application as possible.<br>

-To start with download the zip file and save it where ever you like.
-Once downloaded unzip the ziped file then cd into the unzipped folder by typing - `cd webegreat-dot-com` open a cmd cd inside the folder you extracted the ziped file to then type `npm install`.
+Download the zip file and save it where ever you like.
+Once downloaded unzip and cd into the root folder by typing - `cd webegreat-dot-com` Then download all node_modules by typing `npm install`.
+The other way to download it is to type `git clone https://github.com/Trigve-Hagen/webegreat-dot-com.git` cd into webegreat-dot-com and run `npm-install`.
 You might have to delete the package-lock.json to run npm install.
-If nothing gets downloaded erase it and try again.
-Once all the files have downloaded you can either type `npm start` to see the continuing saga of the front end or type `cd server && node index.js` to see how the back end is comming along.
-I just also added `npm run server-start` to start them both.
-Run this one from webegreat.com.
-Its still in development so code away if you like or keep coming back for new developments.
-The front and back end url is http://localhost:4000.<br>
+If no node_modules gets downloaded erase package-lock.json and type `npm-install` again.
+Once all the files have downloaded you can either type `npm run server-start` or if you are on the server type `npm run build` and a dist folder will be made with all the static files express needs to work.
+Its still in development so code away if you like or keep coming back for new developments.<br>

-For now only install and run in `npm run server-start`.
-I haven't configured webpack to load up the server yet. <br>
+I've uploaded server configuration now but its in testing stage.
+Made a production set up in the server/index.js that redirects and uses the dist folder for static assets.
+Going to test at webegreat.com.
+Works great in development.
+Ment for nginx on ubuntu 16.04.
+You might be able to use it on Digital Ocean too.
+Neat plans.
+You need to proxy nginx to http://localhost:4000 and express will server both react and the server files together.
+Check out the Digital Ocean link for details.

 You can find the most recent version of create-react-app guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).